schlumpyj/robotpy-how-to/programming/README.md

 7. Advanced Programming Practices

-8. Common Problems and Fixes Doc
+8. Common Problems and Fixes

 #### There is also the complete code from previous years to look at. ####